-Each semester the SLC has a limited number of paid positions available, dependent on programmatic needs.
-Paid positions are competitive, and successful candidates generally have relevant prior experience and/or training.
-Employment is on a semester basis; possibility of re-hire is contingent upon satisfactory performance and SLC programmatic needs.
-Tutors are paid for their attendance at all required Orientations and Training meetings.
+Each semester the SLC offers a number of paid positions.
+Employment is on a semester basis; possibility of re-hire is contingent upon satisfactory performance and SLC program needs.
+Tutors are paid for their attendance at all required orientations and training meetings.

-¬ Paid tutors must have completed Math 1AB, and at least two of the following: Math 53, Math 54, Math 55, Stat 2/20/21, or Stat 134, or equivalent.
-Due to the unique needs of the Math 10-series, students who complete both Math 10A and Math 10B at UC Berkeley are also eligible to apply.
+¬ Tutors must have completed Math 1AB, and at least two of the following: Math 53, Math 54, Math 55, Stat 2/20/21, or Stat 134, or equivalent.
+Students who have completed both Math 10A and Math 10B at UC Berkeley are also eligible to apply.

 ¬ Have earned B’s or better in your lower division math and/or stat classes.

 ¬ Have a cumulative GPA of at least 3.0.

 Applicants applying for a position as a Study Group Leader will only be considered if they have had at least one semester of teaching at the collegiate level.
 Fill out the online application and submit a cover letter if you are interested in becoming a Study Group Leader.
 For more information about Study Group Leader positions or to submit a Study Group Leader Cover Letter, email Michael Wong at email@example.com.